enemyghost/sportsdataio-api-client/README.md

 Of course, you can avoid using the factory altogether and configure your own Feign client however you like.

 ### Coverage
-Currently, only free endpoints for NCAA Men's Basketball are supported.
+Currently, only the following endpoints for NCAA Men's Basketball are supported.
+* FREE tier
+    * Are Games In Progress
+* PLAYER STATS tier
+    * Player Game Stats by Date
+    * Player Game Stats by Player
+* FANTASY tier
+    * Projected Game Stats by Date
+    * Projected Game Stats by Player

 The project is under active development.

 ### Implementation Details
 Accessors for all properties marked as `nullable` in the API documentation will return an `Optional`.
 A value of